 What if a parent or child is immunocompromised?

-“Increase communication and be honest with the other parent about what’s going on with your health and the child’s health,” says Wade.
+“Increase communication and be honest with the other parent about what’s going on with your health and the child’s health,” says Leischner.
 If you can’t make decisions with the best interests of the child together, default to the current custody order.

 Rebecca gives the following tips on how to handle custody and visitation issues during the COVID-19 pandemic:

-• Constant Communication: “Parents, keep each other informed to ensure the best interest for the child.” says Wade.
+• Constant Communication: “Parents, keep each other informed to ensure the best interest for the child.” says Leischner.
 Now is not the time to try and get a leg up in the custody case.

-• Get Everything in Writing: Wade explains if you are making any agreements or having any disagreement, reduce it to writing.
+• Get Everything in Writing: Leischner explains if you are making any agreements or having any disagreement, reduce it to writing.
 If you are talking on the phone, after the call, send an email with the date of the conversation, the topics discussed and the viewpoints of both parties.
 If you keep everything in writing, there will be no misunderstandings about any discussion with the other parent.

-• If You Need to File, File Now: Even if your case is not an emergency, and the court won’t hear your case, this doesn’t prevent you from filing.“The court is accepting filings, so if something comes up and you want to file, I recommend to file now,” says Wade.
+• If You Need to File, File Now: Even if your case is not an emergency, and the court won’t hear your case, this doesn’t prevent you from filing.“The court is accepting filings, so if something comes up and you want to file, I recommend to file now,” says Leischner.
 There may be a backlog of cases when the court opens up and filing now gets you in line to be heard as soon as possible.

 About the Author

-This is a photo of Rebecca Wade.
-She is a family law and criminal defense attorney at Old Town Lawyers.
+This is a photo of Jessica Leischner.
+She is a family law attorney at Old Town Lawyers.

 Related Content: